Forth Road Bridge: Variable tolling proposals

-In late 2005, FETA's committee approved a proposed revamp of the tolls.
-The minimum toll would stay at £1, but higher tolls would be charged at some times of day, with a maximum of £4 during evening rush hours.
-All tolls would be halved for cars with more than one occupant, as an incentive to drivers to share cars and make fewer journeys.
+In late-2005, FETA's committee approved a proposed revamp of the tolls.
+The minimum toll would stay fixed at £1, but higher tolls would be charged at some times of day, with a maximum of £4 during evening rush hours.
+All tolls would be halved for cars with more than one occupant, as an incentive for motorists to share cars and make fewer journeys.
 According to FETA's chairman Lawrence Marshall, the system would provide the most efficiency; he said that 80% of peak-time journeys are made by single-occupant vehicles.
-The proposal, passed with the chairman's casting vote after the committee was deadlocked, was referred to the Scottish Executive in December 2005, and implementation planned for October 2007 subject to approval by transport minister Tavish Scott.
+The proposal, passed with the chairman's casting vote after the committee was deadlocked, was referred to the Scottish Executive in December 2005, and implementation planned for October 2007 subject to approval by Transport Minister Tavish Scott.
 Environmental groups welcomed the proposal, but local politicians condemned it as simply a means of raising capital.
 At the same time, Fife councillors counter-proposed the complete removal of tolls.

-The Scottish Parliament debated the proposals in January 2006, and the affair became a major political issue after Westminster Member of Parliament (MP) Gordon Brown and Alistair Darling (Chancellor of the Exchequer and Secretary of State for Scotland respectively) were seen to describe the variable tolling plan as "dead in the water".
+The Scottish Parliament debated the proposals in January 2006, and the affair became a major political issue after UK Cabinet Ministers Gordon Brown and Alistair Darling (Chancellor of the Exchequer and Secretary of State for Scotland respectively) were seen to describe the variable tolling plan as "dead in the water".
 Scottish First Minister Jack McConnell insisted his Labour Party colleagues were misquoted, and refused to rule out the plan, receiving criticism from the opposition Scottish National Party.

-There was a by-election on 9 February 2006 for the Westminster constituency in which the north end of the bridge is situated.
+There was a by-election on 9 February 2006 for Dunfermline and West Fife, the constituency in which the north end of the bridge is situated.
 It was contested (in addition to the major political parties in Scotland) by an Abolish Forth Bridge Tolls Party.
 Liberal Democrat candidate Willie Rennie won the election, overturning a large Labour majority on a 16% swing.
 Afterwards, media speculated that the Executive had turned against the proposals, and Tavish Scott eventually confirmed their rejection and the retention of the existing toll structure on 1 March 2006.
-FETA condemned the decision, while local opposition MSPs charged the minister that his tolling review short-changed Fifers as tolls were axed on the Erskine Bridge, leaving tolls on only the Forth and Tay Road Bridges.
+FETA condemned the decision, while local opposition MSPs charged the Minister that his tolling review short-changed Fifers as tolls were axed on the Erskine Bridge, leaving tolls on just the Forth and Tay Road Bridges.

 Abolition

 When an SNP minority government was formed after the Scottish parliamentary election of May 2007, a new debate on the abolition of tolls was opened by Transport Minister Stewart Stevenson on 31 May 2007, and the abolition was agreed by a large majority.
-Annual toll income at that point totalled £16 million.
+Annual toll income at that point totalled £16,000,000.

 The Abolition of Bridge Tolls (Scotland) Bill was introduced in the Scottish Parliament on 3 September 2007, passed on 20 December 2007, and received royal assent on 24 January 2008.
 The tolls were removed on 11 February 2008 at 00:01 GMT.
 The abolition of the tolls was enacted immediately after a major reconstruction of the northbound toll plaza was completed.